 EXERCISES WITH VIDEO TUTORIALS

 Here are some exercises you can do for a strong core.
 Of course, this is just the beginning, and there are many others, but this will do really well to get you started.

 There’s no denying that a stronger core is a critical element for overall health, posture, quality movement, day-to-day activities, strength & much more.
 We know that balance across the different core muscles is essential.
 So rather than doing 100 situps a day and calling it, we need a combination of situp-like, rotational, and static exercises to get the core firing correctly.

 We learned the importance of activation and focus.
 Ensuring the correct muscles are working and reaching a point of fatigue without the wrong muscles kicking in for backup.
 This especially applies to the lower back.

-If you would like more help with your training, the first step is our initial consult.
+The first step is our initial consult if you would like more help with your training.
 Head over to our homepage for more info on that.

 Please note that we are generally booked out, especially during busier times.
 Sometimes fitting you in may involve a waiting list.
 If this is the case, it’s usually only a couple of weeks, and we’ll try to get you in as soon as possible.